colin-nolan/drone-secrets-sync/README.md

 Pull Request Write: false
 ```

-Be aware that this makes it possible for an attacker to brute force a secret's value offline.
+Be aware that exposing hashes makes it possible for an attacker that has gained access to the secrets to brute force their values offline.
+Hashes are generated using [Argon2](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) to make attacks more difficult.

 ## Installation